thirdweb-dev/contracts/docs/DynamicAccountFactory.md

 function accountImplementation() external view returns (address)
 ```

-Returns the implementation of the Account.
+Returns the address of the Account implementation.